Overview: Singapore GST Registration

 Singapore GST Registration Requirements

-Organizations in Singapore are legally required to apply for GST if the taxation revenue exceeds a particular benchmark.
+Organizations are legally required to do GST registration Singapore if the taxation revenue exceeds a particular benchmark.
 Other businesses with revenues below the criteria are not compelled to file for GST, but they can do so optionally if it benefits them.
 GST is expected to be charged and filed by all GST-registered businesses.
 A corporation must be licensed for a minimum of two years after it is formed.